 13. Why is the panel-less “splash” page on page 151 an effective way to illustrate Kim and Thazama’s bond?
 (The page design signifies how the characters connect via their thoughts of each other even though they are physically distant.)

 14. In what way is it a symbolic event when Moonpi baptizes Lotus Flower?
 (She represents a possible new beginning and innocence, and Moonpi’s words explicitly state that her name and smile metaphorically stand for the group’s “dreams” and “hope.”) (p.
 176)

 15. “The routine of those without rights is a continuous stream of tragedies, of abuse and crimes they are powerless to fight against.”
 How does this quote from page 190 encapsulate Thazama’s years of horrors?
 (Answers will vary, but should touch on the character’s time as a political prisoner, refugee, exploited worker, human trafficking victim, undocumented immigrant, and enslaved person.)

 ENGLISH/ LANGUAGE ARTS SKILLS AND ACTIVITIES

 Encourage readers to make text-to-text connections by recalling other works with characters, scenes, or themes similar to those in Burmese Moons.
-These might include Night by Elie Wiesel, One Day in the Life of Ivan Denisovich by Alexander Solzhenitsyn, and Bury My Heart at Wounded Knee by
+These might include Night by Elie Wiesel, One Day in the Life of Ivan Denisovich by Alexander Solzhenitsyn, and Bury My Heart at Wounded Knee by Dee Brown.

-a wrap-up to their reading, have students write a letter by Thazama in response to either woman.
+Become the Character.
+The graphic novel effectively closes with letters from Zoya and Kim.
+As a wrap-up to their reading, have students write a letter by Thazama in response to either woman.
 Like those in the book, it should address not only personal matters, but the fate of the Burmese people.